Degree type(s): Bachelor's

 Career Outlook for Respiratory Therapists

 Respiratory therapists are essential members of the modern healthcare team and work in collaboration with physicians and other health professionals in adult and newborn intensive care units, hospital emergency rooms, outpatient rehabilitation clinics, sleep-related breathing disorders clinics, and in the home.
+In addition to treatment, respiratory therapists perform complex diagnostic and monitoring procedures to assist physicians in devising an appropriate care strategy.
+In the home, outpatient, and community settings, respiratory therapists provide education to patients and families in the day-to-day self-management of chronic respiratory conditions such as asthma and chronic obstructive pulmonary disease (COPD).

 Take all courses required for admission to most medical schools while completing requirements for the Bachelor of Science degree in Respiratory Therapy.
 After completing your undergraduate degree, you may (at your option) apply for admission to medical school.
 If accepted, you may decide to work as a respiratory therapist before and during medical school.
 Regardless of medical school admission status, graduates of the respiratory therapy program have a marketable professional credential in healthcare